dhananjaybhaskar06-glitch/Vehicle-tracking/README.md

-# 🚗 Spoofy Vehicle Tracking System
+# 🚗 Vehicle Tracking System

 A premium AI-powered vehicle tracking system with real-time dashboard, alerts, and analytics.